wardoost/vercamst-consult/README.md

 ## Configuration

-Create a .env file in project folder with the at least following variables:
+Create a .env file in project folder with the at least following variables for development:
 - FIREBASE_PROJECT_ID
 - FIREBASE_API_KEY
 - FIREBASE_AUTH_DOMAIN